≡ Menu

 That all…

-Changed in the 20th century as Japan became a modern country.
+It changed in the 20th century as Japan became a modern country.
 Everyone wanted to have a companion dog at home.
-The Shiba was transformed into a family dog from a hunting dog and as declared as the “National Treasure of Japan” in 1936.
+The Shiba was transformed into a family dog from a hunting dog and declared the “National Treasure of Japan” in 1936.

 Unfortunately…

-The Shiba Inu became almost extinct during the World War II, which brought tremendous devastation to Japan.
-During that time, nobody really cared about having companion dogs or family dogs at home.
+The Shiba Inu became almost extinct during World War II, which devastated Japan tremendously.
+Nobody cared about having companions or family dogs at home during that time.

 Shiba in the USA